Wives of Henry VIII: Details

+Modern historians note that such rhymes reflect cultural memory rather than historical accuracy, since each generation has reinterpreted the wives as victims, saints, seductresses, or feminist icons depending on contemporary values.

 Descendants and relationships

-Catherine of Aragon, Anne Boleyn, and Jane Seymour each gave Henry VIII one child who survived infancy: two daughters and one son.
-All three of these children eventually ascended to the throne as King Edward VI, Queen Mary I, and Queen Elizabeth I.
+Catherine of Aragon, Anne Boleyn, and Jane Seymour each gave Henry VIII one child who survived infancy: two daughters and one son, respectively.
+All three of these children eventually ascended to the throne, as King Edward VI, Queen Mary I, and Queen Elizabeth I. In addition, Henry had a relationship with Bessie Blount, resulting in a son- Henry FitzRoy.

-Catherine Howard and Anne Boleyn were first cousins and were both beheaded due to accusations of infidelity.
-Jane Seymour was second cousin to both Anne Boleyn and Catherine Howard.
-Several of Henry's wives worked in service to another wife, typically as a lady-in-waiting: Anne Boleyn served Catherine of Aragon, Jane Seymour served both Catherine of Aragon and Anne Boleyn, and Catherine Howard served Anne of Cleves.
+Anne Boleyn and Catherine Howard, who were both beheaded due to accusations of infidelity, were first cousins.
+Jane Seymour was second cousin to both Boleyn and Howard.
+Several of Henry's wives worked in service to another wife, typically as a lady-in-waiting.
+Boleyn served Catherine of Aragon.
+Seymour served both of her predecessors, Aragon and Boleyn.
+Howard also served her predecessor, Anne of Cleves.

+Henry VIII and his wives all descend from King Edward I ten generations earlier.
+See also the chart below.

 Catherine of Aragon

 Catherine of Aragon (16 December 1485 – 7 January 1536; Catalina de Aragón) was Henry's first wife.
-In modern sources, her name is most commonly spelled Catherine, although she spelled and signed her name with a "K," which was an accepted spelling in England at the time.
+In modern sources, her name is most commonly spelled Catherine, although she spelled and signed her name with a "K", which was an accepted spelling in England at the time.

 Catherine was originally married to Arthur, Henry's older brother.
-Catherine was a year older than Arthur and six years older than Henry.
-After Arthur died in 1502, a papal dispensation was obtained to enable her to marry Henry, though the marriage did not occur until he came to the throne in 1509, when Henry was 18 years old and Catherine was 24.
-Catherine became pregnant in 1510, but the girl was stillborn.
-She became pregnant again in 1511 and gave birth to Henry, Duke of Cornwall, who died almost two months later.
+She was a year older than Arthur and six years older than Henry.
+After Arthur died of sweating sickness in 1502, a papal dispensation by Henry VII was obtained to enable her to marry Henry, though the marriage did not occur until he came to the throne in 1509, when Henry was 17 years old and Catherine was 23.
+Catherine became pregnant soon after, but the girl was stillborn.
+She became pregnant again in 1510 and gave birth to Henry, Duke of Cornwall in 1511, but he died almost two months later.
 She gave birth to a stillborn boy in 1513, and to another boy who died within hours in 1515.
-Finally, at age 31, she bore a healthy daughter, Mary, in 1516.
+Finally, at age 30, she bore a healthy daughter, Mary, in 1516.
 After giving birth to Mary, Catherine is quoted to say, "We are both young.
 If it was a daughter this time, by the Grace of God the sons will follow".
 Unfortunately, she never did have that son Henry so desperately wanted.
 It was two years before she conceived again; the pregnancy ended with a short-lived girl.

 It is said that Henry truly loved Catherine of Aragon, as he professed it many times.
 However, Henry became concerned he did not have a son to continue the Tudor dynasty.